Daipool101/Daipool101/README.md

 - 👋 Hi, I’m @Akash jaiswal
 - 👀 I’m interested in AI/ML/Data science/Data analyst/LLM
 - 🌱 I’m currently learning machine learnig
-- 📫 How to reach me DM me
-- ⚡ Fun fact: stay touched with me for intresting projects

 <!---
 Daipool101/Daipool101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.